mildsunrise/vwf2tikz/README.md

  - Understands "unknown" states on bits and buses.
  - Customizable rendering for node names (inherited from bdf2tikz).
  - Optional rendering of the time grid.
+ - Customizable number formatting.
+ - Hides labels from data nodes that are too small.

 Rendering of time scale grid (using actual units) still a TODO.